I-NERGY/DataModel/README.md

 The ontology development is implemented with the Protege desktop application  Sparx Interprise Architect (Academic version) was used in the UML CIM Profile development for each use case.
 Existing NGSI-LD compatible data model for some of the component from standard body or previous project will be used for  data harmonization while new ones will be genertaed using the open source tool: Entirety which has Orion Broker for validation of the context information.

+The image below shows the first version of the I-NERGY OWL Visual Notation Ontology.

 <img width="959" alt="I-NERGY OWL Visual Notation Ontology" src="https://user-images.githubusercontent.com/87437869/168423444-84ff7008-13d0-427f-9da3-c1db1643142e.PNG">